interpolators.lib

 • S: table size in samples, known at compile-time

-• init: constant for table initialisation, known at compile-time
+• init: the initial table content, known at compile-time

 • w_idx: it should be an INT between 0 and S - 1